-In connection with the Series A-1 Preferred Stock issuance, the Company recognized liabilities for the associated Warrants, which had an aggregate fair value of \$2.8 million at the time of issuance. \$0.2 million of offering costs were allocated to the Warrants and expensed during the three months ended March 31, 2023.
-The fair value of the Warrants were accounted for as a reduction to the net proceeds of the Preferred Stock Offering, which resulted in an initial carrying value of \$25.4 million for the Series A-1 Preferred Stock (net of \$2.0 million of placement agent fees and offering costs allocated to the Series A-1 Preferred Stock).
-Refer to Note 11 for disclosures related to the Warrants.
+In connection with the Series A-1 Preferred Stock issuance, the Company recognized liabilities for the associated Warrants, which had an aggregate fair value of \$2.8 million at the time of issuance.
+Offering costs of \$0.2 million were allocated to the Warrants and expensed during March 2023.
+The fair value of the Warrants was accounted for as a reduction to the net proceeds of the Preferred Stock Offering, which resulted in an initial carrying value of \$2.4 million for the Series A-1 Preferred Stock (net of \$2.0 million of placement agent fees and offering costs allocated to the Series A-1 Preferred Stock).
+Refer to Note 12 for disclosures related to the Warrants.